Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 Over time, these lower rates can reduce the total cost of going solar by thousands of dollars.

-Another key benefit of a HELOC is flexibility.
-Unlike fixed solar loans, a HELOC allows homeowners to adjust payments based on their financial situation.
+Another reason homeowners choose a HELOC for solar financing is flexibility.
+Unlike fixed solar loans, a HELOC allows payments to adjust based on income and financial priorities.

 For example, homeowners can: